Can I use lists provided by third parties?

 Our mailing list policy prohibits sending bulk messages to lists of addresses you have obtained from third parties.
 This is true even if the organization providing the list assures you that the list is "opt-in", and even if it has a privacy policy that allows them to share the list with others.

-As far as our policy is concerned, there is no such thing as an "opt-in" list obtained from a third party.
-Even in the rare case where each recipient willingly agreed that the third party could share his or her address with people the recipient has never heard of, the recipients still have not given you permission to send them messages, as required by our Terms of Service.
+As far as spam policies are concerned, there is no such thing as an "opt-in" list obtained from a third party.
+Even in the extremely unlikely case that each recipient willingly agreed that the third party could share his or her address with people the recipient has never heard of, the recipients still have not given you permission to send them messages, as required by our Terms of Service.
+Almost every other bulk mail sending company has the same policy.

 The reason you can't send bulk mail like this is simple: If you send mail to people who didn't ask to get mail from you, they'll report it to their ISP as spam.
 Their ISP may then block all mail from our servers, preventing our other customers from sending normal mail to that ISP.